vignesh-antony/calculator-app/README.md

 ### Remaining

 -   Provide support for decimal and negation
--   Add history functionality
+-   Add mobile support as well
--   Add keyboard shortcut description
+-   Add calculator working information in info panel

 #### Author